Mrck0s/mrck0s/README.md

 ## 🚀 About Me:
 I started my journey in programming at Oracle's ONE bootcamp.
 Since then, I have continued to study at my own pace and explore new technologies.
 My goal is to become a full-stack developer.
-I am constantly learning and staying updated to build attractive and functional web applications.
+I am constantly learning and staying updated to build attractive and functional web applications

 ## 🌐 Socials: